ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

     $ ssh-agent bash
     $ ssh-add ~/.ssh/id_rsa

-(Depending on your setup, you may wish to use Ansible's ``--private-key`` option to specify a pem file instead)
+Depending on your setup, you may wish to use Ansible's ``--private-key`` command line option to specify a pem file instead.
+You can also add the private key file:

+    $ ssh-agent bash
+    $ ssh-add ~/.ssh/keypair.pem

+Another way to add private key files without using ssh-agent is using ``ansible_ssh_private_key_file`` in an inventory file as explained here:  :doc:`intro_inventory`.

 Now ping all your nodes: